The University of Michigan School of Medicine

 The Medical School was the University of Michigan’s first professional school.
 The school provides students with the access to unparalleled research opportunities.
 Moreover, the U.S. News & World Report regards the Medical School among the best research Institutions of the U.S.A.

-Programs Offered by The University of Michigan Medical School
+Programs Offered by The University of Michigan School of Medicine

 The School of Medicine at the University of Michigan offers various degree programs.
 The programs are: